 We laugh and have fun with adults who love their jobs!

 The children learn through playful experiences with equally playful, knowledgeable and experienced staff.
-The staff plan experiences for learning, through children’s interests, themes that link to the wider world, the indoor and outdoor learning environment and the curriculum.
+The staff plan experiences for learning, through children’s interests, and at times through themes that link to the wider world, the indoor and outdoor learning environment and the curriculum.
 Adults support and extend children’s play, learning and development, and assess children’s achievements and the planning of their next steps.

 During most of the day children choose their own playful way to learn.
 They play with and alongside others with adults monitoring, joining in and extending play.

-The Early Years Outcomes document is national guidance.
-It sets out some key areas for children development.
+We use the non statutory, national guidance document, ‘Development Matters’ to help us plan for our children’s learning.
+It sets out some key areas for children’s learning and development.
 Our staff plan a curriculum which encourages the children to learn and develop in all these areas